go-bayes/boilerplate/README.md

 The `boilerplate` package provides tools for managing and generating standardised text for methods and results sections of scientific reports.
-It handles template variable substitution and supports hierarchical organization of text through dot-separated paths.
+It handles template variable substitution and supports hierarchical organisation of text through dot-separated paths.

 ## Features